ec-europa/europa-component-library/src/systems/ec/specs/components/blockquote/docs/usage.md

 ### When to use it

-This is used for testimonials where organizations present quotes from someone prominant.
+This is used for testimonials where organizations present quotes from someone prominent.

 ### When not to use it